yuanxiesa/pubmed_oa_citation_context_harvester/README.md

 # PubMed Open Access Subset citation context harvester

-I wrote this program to help me harvesting citation contexts citing ONE specific paper in the PubMed Open Access Subset (https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/).
+I wrote this program to help me harvesting citation contexts citing ONE specific paper in the PubMed Open Access Subset (https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/) by parsing its XML files.

-In fact, finding which PMIDs have cited the paper (i.e., mapping) is the hard part and beyond my current skill level.
-To make the matter simpler, I downloaded the iCite citation report (.xlsx) from iCite (https://icite.od.nih.gov/analysis) of the paper of interest and use it as the input to find all citation contexts.
-Besides, you will also need the metadata file for the OA subset to find the URLs for XML files of the citing papers (ftp.ncbi.nlm.nih.gov/pub/pmc/oa_file_list.csv).
+Finding which papers have cited the paper (i.e., mapping) is beyond my current skill level, so I took a short cut.
+I downloaded the iCite citation report (.xlsx) from iCite (https://icite.od.nih.gov/analysis) of the paper of interest and use it as the input to find all citation contexts.
+You will need to manually obtain this file too.
+Besides, you will also need the metadata file of the OA subset to find the URLs for retrieving XML files of the citing papers (ftp.ncbi.nlm.nih.gov/pub/pmc/oa_file_list.csv).

 The output will be a .csv file including the following columns:
 - citing_pmid: PMIDs of the papers that cited the paper of interest